lamp-luwak/lamp-luwak/docs/getting-started.md

 ### Getting Started

-Today we talk about impress.
+Today we talk about lamp-luwak.
 For a first - store.

 Store - Its a usually class (better) or function factory returns object with `store` property.
 ```typescript